shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-buying-faq.md

 ### Can I track browser conversions events from in app impressions or clicks?

 Tracking conversion events in this cross environment scenario may be possible if a third party tracking solution is used.
-Xandr conversion pixels placed on advertiser conversion pages may show conversions from app impressions or clicks.
+Microsoft Advertising conversion pixels placed on advertiser conversion pages may show conversions from app impressions or clicks.
 This will happen if we have linked the user identifier between the browser and the app environments.
 There are a subset of users where we have accomplished this cross app to browser mapping, but generally is not a solution to handle attribution for all users.

 ### Is payment on a per-click (CPC) or per-conversion (CPA) basis available?